 • An optional Astronomy Clinic staffed by experienced and friendly astro majors will run weekly on Sunday evenings from 7:00-10:00 p.m. in the astronomy seminar room (Hackman 420).
 This clinic is a valuable resource for clearing up confusing issues from class and for getting help with the homework.
 I encourage you to use this resource!

 Textbooks and Supplies

-- Quantitative Astronomy by Thomas L. Swihart is the required textbook. - The Night Sky (star chart) by David Chandler.
-This is available in the bookstore. - The Astronomy 171 Lab Manual from the bookstore. - A scientific calculator.
+- Foundations of Astrophysics by Ryden and Peterson is the required textbook. - The Astronomy 171 Lab Manual from the bookstore. - A scientific calculator.

 Assignments and Tests